Temperature-biased double-loop Josephson flux transducer: The critical current

 According to Eq.~\eqref{IcT1T2Im}, the critical current of a temperature-biased tunnel JJ depends strongly on the superconductors forming the device, so that it is useful to define a gap-asymmetry parameter

-A suitable gap-asymmetry can be eventually achieved by using electrodes formed by a proximity-coupled superconductor-normal metal bilayer, in order to fine tune the critical temperature of the film, for example by appropriately adjusting the film thickness.
-Unfortunately, in such a case, to change the gap asymmetry one needs to grow another sample, so the fine tuning through magnetic fluxes discussed in the following is highly advantageous for experimental purposes.
+A suitable gap-asymmetry has been achieved by using electrodes formed by a proximity-coupled superconductor-normal metal bilayer~\cite{Ger22}, in order to fine tune the critical temperature of the film, for example by appropriately adjusting the film thickness.
+Unfortunately, in such a case, to change the gap asymmetry one needs to grow another sample, so fine-tuning through the magnetic fluxes discussed below is certainly experimentally very advantageous.